Insights on the “Impact of Digitization” – A Clive Angel Blogpost

-Executive management becomes the customer service champions, the customer becomes the centre of business strategy.
-Management strategy shifts from a product pipeline focus on a user-centric platform-driven marketplace.
+Executive management becomes customer service champions, the customer becomes the centre of business strategy.
+Management strategy shifts from a product pipeline focus to a user-centric platform-driven marketplace.
 A platform economy is driven by network effects whereby all users of the platform benefit from each other’s input and feedback.
 Buyers have the potential to become sellers, sellers are converted to customers.
 All users have the opportunity to participate in curating platform behaviour and services.
 This results in user-generated feedback which further improves the quality and relevance of the customer service offering via the platform.

 Platform economics positively impacts both customers and suppliers; previous once-off customers are transformed into loyal platform members benefiting from increased platform interaction.

 Suppliers of previously once-off service offerings are transformed into ongoing annuity income streams generated via the platform.